Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications: Conclusion Perspectives

 The workflow approach, implemented through StreamFlow, operates at the orchestration level: it structures the application as a directed graph of tasks, delegating resource allocation for each step to the WMS.
 This design allows computational resources to be provisioned only when a task is actively running, which yields the lowest resource consumption among the three approaches (up to 64\% fewer node-seconds than the baseline on Leonardo) and the lowest variance in resource usage.
 On the other hand, the overhead of repeated resource requests through Slurm increases wall time in the absence of contention, and the WMS introduces a startup delay that complicates direct wall time comparisons in a production environment.
 Unlike malleability, newly designed applications can be directly developed in a bottom-up fashion as a workflow, and workflow managers such as StreamFlow are general-purpose tools that can target multiple environments (HPC, cloud, local) and programming languages, offering greater versatility.
 Table~\ref{tab:comparison} summarises the key characteristics of the three strategies across the dimensions most relevant to deployment decisions.

 From a practical standpoint, the choice among the three strategies depends on the specific workload characteristics and operational constraints.
 For HPC centres deploying superconducting QPUs with short quantum execution bursts, vQPUs offer the highest impact with zero application modifications.
 For existing MPI applications that need to coexist with quantum offloading on shared clusters, malleability through DMR provides a low-overhead path to improved resource efficiency.
 For newly developed applications or heterogeneous workflows spanning multiple execution environments, the workflow approach offers the greatest flexibility and the lowest resource footprint, at the cost of higher integration effort and sensitivity to scheduler latency.
+Importantly, since our rationale focuses primarily on the relative weight of the classical and quantum components of the workload rather than the specific quantum technology in use, these findings are expected to remain robust as quantum hardware evolves and technical specifications change.

 The three strategies are not mutually exclusive.
 As discussed in Section~\ref{sec:methodology}, they occupy distinct but partially overlapping regions in the space defined by time-scale granularity and programming model transparency (Figure~\ref{fig:overview}).
 In practice, a user may leverage workflow decomposition or malleability without being aware that the targeted QPU is also being shared through vQPUs.
 Similarly, malleability and workflow approaches can be combined: a workflow manager might oversee the global execution of the application while selected malleable components are automatically scaled up or down depending on the cluster state.